“Music and the arts make a bridge across this world in ways nothing else can.” ~ Julie Andrews

-Bishop Dunn offers general music instruction for Pre-K through 8th grade students.
+The Bishop Dunn Memorial School Fine Arts program has been designed to emphasize the importance of art and music in the educational process.
+Our Fine Arts instruction is provided for Pre-K through 8th grade students.
 The lessons are designed to be age appropriate and include other subject areas.
-Some of the topics covered include basic elements of music, instruments of the orchestra, different eras of music history, and introduction to music notation and note reading.
+Some of the topics covered include basic elements of music, instruments of the orchestra, different eras of music history.

 Bishop Dunn offers a band program through the Paul Effman Music Service.* They may be reached at (845) 452–8528.
 Students may join the band program in the third grade and may continue through eighth grade.